xSegFaultx/FlowerClassifier/README.md

 * Classifier
   + Look at the structure of VGG16, the last convolutional block has output 25088.
 Therefore, the input layer size should be the same.
   + We have 102 different classes in total.
 Therefore, the output layer size should be 102.
   + For the hidden layer, I only used 1 layer of dense network with size 512.
 I started with 2 layers with size 8192 and 512 and soon found out that the training took a lot of time.
 Therefore, I deleted the layer with size 8192 to speed up the training.
-As a result, the training is faster and the final accuracy is slightly better.
+As a result, the training was faster and the final accuracy was slightly better.
 (I think this is because of reducing overfitting)
   + For the dropout rate I chose to use 0.2 after testing various rate from 0.1 to 0.5.

 ## Result
 I only trained the network for 2 epochs and the accuracy of the classifier has already gone over 75% which is good enough according to the rubric (70%).
-Next, I test my model on the testing dataset.
+Next, I tested my model on the testing dataset.
 Testing set is a data set that the classifier has never seen before.
 Testing our trained classifier on testing data set can give us a good estimate of the performance of the classifier on real-world data.
-The testing accuracy of my classifier is about 75% which is pretty good according to the rubric (70%).
+The testing accuracy of my classifier is about 75% which exceeds the criteria set by the rubric (70%).

 ## Save and Load the Checkpoint